We are the USTA Mid-Atlantic

 Lewis Sherr, Chief Executive Officer and Executive Director; United States Tennis Association

-2023 USTA MID-ATLANTIC SECTION BOARD OF DIRECTORS
+2024 USTA MID-ATLANTIC FOUNDATION BOARD OF DIRECTORS

 Officers

-Vice President: Tynika Wilson
+President: Tynika Wilson

-Vice President of Development: Sally Travis
+Vice President of Development: Joan Ray

 Secretary/Treasurer: Nicole Montgomery